alexoancea16/OrbitTracker/README.md

 Evaluation of the integration error, performing both model simulation and the Runge-Kutta method.
 The integration error was calculated as the norm 2 of the difference obtained at each time point.
 The result obtained is represented in the graph below.
 The graph shows a linear increase in error during the simulation.
 The Runge-Kutta method uses a constant integration step, and Simulink adjusts the step dynamically, these differences can contribute to the accumulation of error. <br>
 ![Figure 1: Simulink Model](Figure/msimg4.png)
 ### Stage 7
-Illustration of the dependence $\varepsilon^{*} &(u^{*})$ at the final time $t_f$, the maximum time instant considered in the simulation.
+Illustration of the dependence $\varepsilon^{\ast}(u^{\ast})$ at the final time $t_f$, the maximum time instant considered in the simulation.
 The result obtained is represented in the graph below.
 The evolution suggests a proportionality between the perturbative acceleration and the final value of the relative error, at least for higher values ​​of k.
 On the other hand, the graph suggests that the system is more sensitive to small perturbations. <br>
 ![Figure 1: Simulink Model](Figure/msimg5.png)
 ### Stage 8
 Determining the approximation polynomial using the previously calculated values, determining the coefficients that best fit these coordinates.
-The graphical result indicates that the chosen polynomial provides an adequate description of the relationship between $\varepsilon^{\phantom{x}}$ and $u^{\phantom{x}}$. <br>
+The graphical result indicates that the chosen polynomial provides an adequate description of the relationship between $\varepsilon^{\ast}$ and $u^{\ast}$. <br>
 ![Figure 1: Simulink Model](Figure/msimg6.png)
 ### Stage 9
 We consider a multiplicative uncertainty of the initial position $\({r}_2(t_0)\)$ given by the relation